aztecyt2022/Bo2-mod-menu/README.md

 File and folder placement has changed this now includes all source files.
 USE GSC STUDIO OR OTHER GSC APPS TO LOAD/OPEN.

-NO MORE MENU UPDATES.
-CREATOR HAS RETIRED ALL PROJECTS. menu is open source feel free to mess with it how you like I do not care!
+menu is open source feel free to mess with it how you like I do not care!